nasimul007/Computer-Graphics-Project/README.md

-That's wack-a-mole game developed in Computer graphics project using C++ programming language
+That's a wack-a-mole game developed in Computer graphics project using C++ programming language